|

 parents at an early age, Greg has always had a passion for art.
 His

-innate abilities combined with his technical training at VA TECH were
+innate abilities combined with his technical training at VA Tech were

 the foundation for his career.
 Building on that foundation, Greg has